shybees/fecat233/README.md

 ### Hi there 🤓🤓🥝🍇
-foucing on ml and nlp
+focusing on ml and nlp